 - 7.7.1.
-The CO2 Removal Supplier shall collect and organize the elements and processes that contribute to generate the overall project emissions ($E{project}$), including both embodied and operational emissions) according to Puro Lifecycle Assessment Guidance for Suppliers60 into the levels of information described in table 7.1 and in subrules a and b: - a.
-The LCA results must be provided in a disaggregated, exhibiting the contributions of each main stage (level 1) and substage (level 2).
-Each sub-stage can be further divided into contributions (level 3) relevant for each project type.
-If a contribution is deemed not relevant or equal to 0, an explicit motivation shall be provided following cut-off criteria defined in section 7.6. - b.
+The CO2 Removal Supplier shall collect and organize the elements and processes that contribute to the overall project emissions ($E{project}$), including both embodied and operational emissions) according to Puro Lifecycle Assessment Guidance for Suppliers60.
+These elements should be organized into the levels of information described in table 7.1 and in subrules a and b: - a.
+The LCA results shall be provided in a disaggregated, exhibiting the contributions of each main stage (level 1) and substage (level 2).
+Each sub-stage can be further divided into relevant contributions (level 3)for each project type.
+If a contribution is deemed irrelevant or equals zero, the CO2 Removal Supplier shall provide a clear justification based on the cut-off criteria defined in section 7.6. - b.
 The CO2 Removal Supplier shall publicly disclose in the Puro Registry, as part of an Output Audit, at least the contributions marked with an asterisk () in table 7.1.